GuanlabLKY/nngan_matlab/README.md

-# nngan_matlab/n
+# nngan_matlab

-Repeat GAN's work on a Matlab environment/n
+Repeat GAN's work on a Matlab environment

-Using MNIST data(contained in data.mat)/n
+Using MNIST data(contained in data.mat)

-Just run nnmultitry.m/n
+Just run nnmultitry.m